IndomieGorengSatu/Mie/README.md

-## What did the judge say to the dentist?
-Do you swear to pull the tooth, the whole tooth and nothing but the tooth?
+## Why can’t you hear a pterodactyl go to the bathroom?
+The p is silent.